What Exercises Should I Avoid With Achilles Tendinitis?

 What Is the Takeaway?

 Ultimately, Achilles tendinitis isn’t any fun, but having a torn Achilles tendon is a whole lot worse.
 If you want to avoid such a devastating injury, taking it easy on your lower body for a while will make a huge difference.
-If you’re concerned that you may need medical attention for your Achilles tendon injury, contact Progressive Spine & Orthopaedics today to schedule an appointment with Dr. Kang DPM, AACFAS, our foot and ankle specialist.
+If you’re concerned that you may need medical attention for your Achilles tendon injury, contact Progressive Spine & Orthopaedics today to schedule an appointment with Dr. Bernstein DPM, AACFAS, our foot and ankle specialist.